Posts Tagged ‘credit crisis’

 These two companies are only two of the many big-name companies in key stock indices that are rigorously buying back their shares.
 Other names, like Juniper Networks, Inc. (NYSE/JNPR) and Time Warner Cable Inc. (NYSE/TWC), are taking a similar approach.

 As I have recently written, it’s not just corporate earnings growth that’s the problem—revenue growth is also lacking.
-Companies in key stock indices enjoyed double-digit (or close to it) earnings growth in 2009, 2010, and 2011, … Read More
+Companies in key stock indices enjoyed double-digit (or close to it) earnings growth in 2009, 2010, and 2011, as they … Read More

 The middle class in the U.S. economy is on the verge of collapse.
 Yes, I said collapse.
 That social class that once helped the U.S. economy grow and prosper is coming apart.
 Will the U.S. economy ever be the same without it or is this the new norm?